-31 Mergers and Acquisitions Guidelines, above n 8 at [3.10] - [3.12].
+Mergers and Acquisitions Guidelines, above n 10 at [3.10] - [3.12].

-32 Ibid at [3.17] - [3.22].
+34 Ibid at [3.17] - [3.22].

-- the North Island market for the supply of wool scouring services (the North Island scouring market); - the South Island market for the supply of wool scouring services (the South Island scouring market); - 88.3 the national market for the purchase and supply of wool grease (the national wool grease market); and - the national market for the manufacture, import and wholesale supply of wool and synthetic carpets. - 89.
-Cavalier submitted in its application that these market definitions remain relevant for the consideration of the current application. - 90.
-To assess whether this is the case, the Commission has consulted the wool industry to see whether there have been any developments or changes in the industry since we last looked at it in 2011 that would impact market definition. - 91.
+- impose the SSNIP, the HMT is satisfied and a market is defined.
+If it could not, then the market is widened to include the next best substitute and the process repeated.
+The process continues until a group of products that satisfies the HMT is found. - 88.
+Whether a SSNIP could be profitably imposed depends on the degree of demand and supply-side substitution that would occur.
+Demand-side substitution is where customers switch to other products outside the candidate market in response to a price increase.
+Supply-side substitution is where rival firms offering products outside the candidate market could easily, profitably and quickly switch their production processes to supply those products in the candidate market.
+What matters is whether demand and supply-side substitution together is sufficient to defeat the SSNIP. - 89.
+Where relevant, we also examine the ability of suppliers to discriminate between customers because their competitive alternatives vary. - 90.
+In Decision 725, the Commission concluded that for the purposes of assessing the application, the relevant markets in respect of wool scouring services were: - 90.1 the North Island market for the supply of wool scouring services (the North Island scouring market); - 90.2 the South Island market for the supply of wool scouring services (the South Island scouring market); - 90.3 the national market for the purchase and supply of wool grease (the national wool grease market); and - 90.4 the national market for the manufacture, import and wholesale supply of wool and synthetic carpets. - 91.
+Cavalier submitted in its application that these market definitions remain relevant for the consideration of the current application. - 92.
+To assess whether this is the case, the Commission has consulted the wool industry to see whether there have been any developments or changes in the industry since we last looked at it in 2011 that would impact market definition. - 93.
 As outlined below, the Commission still considers that there are separate geographic scouring markets in the North and South Islands.
-However, given changes in scouring volumes, particularly in relation to domestic wool users, we now consider that there are also different scouring markets for wool destined for export as opposed to wool destined for domestic use. - 92.
-Additionally, we consider that there are separate domestic customer markets for wool grease, these being a market for the single large domestic wool grease buyer and a market for the remaining small domestic wool grease buyers. - 93.
+However, given changes in scouring volumes, particularly in relation to domestic wool users, we now consider that there are also different scouring markets for wool destined for export as opposed to wool destined for domestic use. - 94.
+Additionally, we consider that there are separate domestic customer markets for wool grease, these being a market for the single large domestic wool grease buyer and a market for the remaining small domestic wool grease buyers. - 95.
 The Commission considers that there remains a single national market for the manufacture, import and wholesale supply of wool and synthetic carpets.